druidamix/Opensubtitles-downloader/README.md

 # Opensubtitles Downloader (new API)
 > Cli tool for downloading subtitles from opensubtitles.org using the new API.<br>
-> Primarely it will download subtitles by hash.
-If none found, it download the first subtitle found.
+> Primarily, it will download subtitles by hash.
+If not, it downloads the first subtitle found.
 ## Installation
 Archlinux AUR:
 ```